2004 (July to December)

 November.
 A bored Mr. Mxyzptlk makes his usual visit from the 5th Dimension, but decides to give one percent of his power to the Joker just for kicks.
 The Joker is able to trick Mxyzptlk into revealing his (Mxyzptlk’s) true name, which earns the Clown Prince of Crime nearly 100% of the imp’s magical powers.
 Using these powers, Joker is able to re-shape the universe into whatever he pleases, and boy, it sure ain’t pretty.
 No one remembers their true past.
 All the heroes are villains.
 All the villains are heroes.
 Everything is cartoon wacky.
 Joker becomes the evil ruling Emperor of the World.
 Millions die just for his amusement.
 Even Darkseid, Lex Luthor, and Lois Lane are made into Joker’s puppets.
 As Joker deforms more and more of reality, the very fabric of the cosmos begins to tear asunder.
 Mxyzptlk is able to snap some sense into Superman, who is then able to remember the true universe and begin a counter-offensive.
 Meanwhile, Joker painfully sews Batman’s lips shut and begins further torturing him.
 In fact, every night for a week Batman is mutilated, beaten, killed, and resurrected only to be persecuted again and forced to watch as Joker plays god with the universe.
 Joker soon tires of his games and eventually decides to end the entire universe.
 With the snap of his fingers, everything is quickly destroyed.
 Eventually, only the Solar System remains, and a gigantic Joker fistfights with a gigantic Superman in the black abyss of space.
 Joker rips Superman’s heart right out of his chest (!), but Supes is able to feed off the sun’s energy to stay alive.
 In his dying moments, Superman tells Joker that he (Joker) wouldn’t exist without Batman and that the Dark Knight constantly haunts his (Joker’s) subconscious.
 As the Joker begins to realize this is true, millions of Batmans (Batmen?) fill the void left in the wake of the Joker’s destruction.
 Dumbfounded by the fact that, even as a god, Batman still controls his life, Joker’s power returns to Mxyzptlk.
 Superman, Mxy, and the Spectre are able to return space and time to the status-quo.
 However, they are the only three that have any memories of what has occurred.
 As far as the rest of the world is concerned, this week never happened.
 Also, Superman is forced to bear the burden of holding the emotional damage that went along with Batman’s multiple deaths at the hands of the Joker during this event—the price for Spectre’s assistance.
 In the morning, Superman insists that he and Batman check up on Joker at his new home at Slabside Metahuman Prison (The Slab) in New York.
 The Joker is lifeless and drooling, but keeps repeating “Emperor Joker” backwards over and over.
 NOTE: We must ignore the summer setting of this tale.
 It is November.
 Also, to reiterate, this story takes a week, but is erased from existence at its conclusion.
 Only Superman, the Spectre, and Mr. Mxyzptlk have any memories of the events of Emperor Joker.
 Although, Mxyzptlk decides he likes some of the Joker’s “original characters” and decides to keep them alive-and-well in reality, most notably the fire-controlling femme-fatale Scorch.

-–FLASHBACK: Jeremy Samuels quits his job at Wayne Enterprises (as seen through flashback in Batman #582).
+–FLASHBACK: From Batman #582.
+Jeremy Samuels quits his job at Wayne Enterprises.

 –Superman Vol. 2 #162